19 Oct 2018 Anthony Lehrman

 “Bermuda has been notorious for being a financial hub, and Bermuda government has been open to crypto and blockchain.
 The government does an excellent job of regulating how a company enters the digital economy cosmos.”

 Bermuda has been growing its friendly environment for crypto, fintech, and blockchain-related ventures over the past year.
-Government actions also include amending a Banking Act, which a focuse on establishing a new type of banking, tailored to the needs of blockchain and fintech companies.
+Government actions also include amending a Banking Act, which focuses on establishing a new type of banking, tailored to the needs of blockchain and fintech companies.

-The government also announced the signing of “Memoranda of understanding” between Bermuda’s Ministry of Finance and several crypto and blockchain-related startups.
-These memoranda will support the digital revolution in Bermuda and offer more jobs for the residents.ICO news
+The government also announced the signing of the “Memoranda of understanding” between Bermuda’s Ministry of Finance and several cryptos and blockchain-related startups.
+These memoranda will support the digital revolution in Bermuda and offer more jobs for the residents.ICO news ICO Government Banks Initial Coin Offering Blockchain technology